-A word of warning: allow plenty of time for the drive.
+A word of caution: allow plenty of time for the drive.
 There’s a lot to see along the way.
 And there are a lot of people that probably shouldn’t be driving (or are not used to New Zealand roads): expect to get stuck behind campervans doing half the speed limit, and cars pulling out onto the highway without checking for traffic.
 Patience is a virtue, as they say 🙂

 Milford Sound walks